j2store/userguide/australia_post_shipping_plugin.md

 ##### Debug
 If you enable this option, a log file will be maintained for error debugging.
 This debug file will be stored in cache folder.

->IMPORTANT: Apart from the parameters set here, to use **Australia Post Shipping Plugin**, it is mandatory to set the currency as **Australian Dollar - AUD** and the country of the store as **Australia**, in the store configuration setup.
+>**IMPORTANT**: Apart from the parameters set here, to use **Australia Post Shipping Plugin**, it is mandatory to set the default currency as **Australian Dollar - AUD** and the country of the store as **Australia**, in the store configuration setup.
 If it is not met, this plugin can not be used.

 ### Support
 If you still have questions, you can reach us in **support@j2store.org**